sikorama/twitch_translate_bot/README.md

 * Generate a key for authenticating your bot, using the Twitch Chat OAuth Password Generator: https://twitchapps.com/tmi/

 # Setup
-Then you have to modify the script in order to use your channel+key, and simply install npm packages and run the script, by executing thesez commands in the folder where you have stored your copy of the `bot.js` script
+Then you have to modify the script in order to use your channel+key, and simply install npm packages and run the script, by executing these commands in the folder where you have stored your copy of the `bot.js` script

 ```
 npm install